 At this point in my career, I am making twice the salary of what I started in the cybersecurity field 5 years ago.
 This is a huge feat for me because I honestly never thought I’d make it this far so soon.
 To put things in perspective, I thought I would make the amount I earned last year at 30.
 I’m grateful for the support from management as I continue to do my best.

 I was in a few uncomfortable situations this year.
 As a woman in cybersecurity, I know there might be biases from certain people about my abilities.
 I always stand up for myself no matter what.
 However, that can come with a negative reaction.
-Earlier this year, I requested documentation from a vendor, as part of the process for performing a cybersecurity evaluation.
-The vendor’s rep had a major negative reaction and I called him out on his behavior.
-That situation was escalated to management and the rep screamed stating I was unprofessional/etc. I’m thankful management didn’t allow this behavior to be normalized.
+Earlier this year, I requested documentation from a vendor, as part of the process of performing a cybersecurity evaluation.
+The vendor’s rep had a major negative reaction, and I called him out on his behavior.
+That situation was escalated to management, and the rep screamed stating I was unprofessional/etc. I’m thankful management didn’t allow this behavior to be normalized.
 In the current world of ransomware compromises, I want to do my best to be diligent in preventative measures.

 This year, I discovered many cybersecurity flaws within the environment, which is exciting!
-A few of my cases had management’s attention and it’s great to show my value-add to the organization.
+A few of my cases had management’s attention, and it’s great to show my value-add to the organization.
 I continued to lead the internship program on my own this year.
 I ended up having to create the capstone project myself, which involved a whole timeline of a family dim sum restaurant getting phished for their secret recipes.
 I had to create different characters and launch my own cyber attack.
 I also created my own python scripts to automate the communications between the characters.

 I continued to contribute to my team’s technical maturity, including the creation of a runbook for a cybersecurity evaluation.
-I felt accomplished when I successfully socialized different advisors throughout our organization for advice.
+I felt accomplished when I successfully socialized with different advisors throughout our organization for advice.
 On top of all of this, I earned my Penetration Testing certification this year!

 health is wealth